Scholarships for Current Students

 The Awards Office will automatically assess for the renewal of entrance scholarships and assess for general in-course scholarships once we have received your grades at the end of the Fall/Winter session.
-Generally, this assessment will take place at the end of May and the status of your scholarship will be displayed on Carleton Central.
+Generally, this assessment will take place at the end of May/early June and the status of your scholarship will be displayed on Carleton Central.
 It’s important you know the rules and regulations concerning scholarships.

 Co-operative Education or Industrial Experience